 Supporting organizations are affiliated charitable organizations, which enjoy the continuing involvement of their founders yet gain public charity status through their affiliation with the Foundation.
-During each of the years ended December 31, 2020 and 2019, one new supporting organization was added, which resulted in approximately \$19,000 of cash contributions in 2020 and approximately \$14.4 million of in-kind donations in 2019.
-These in-kind donations are reported in contributions and grants on the combined statement of activities.
-The net assets of the supporting organizations at December 31, 2020 and 2019 were \$36,232,561 and \$34,700,651, respectively, and are included in net assets without donor restrictions.
+During the year ended December 31, 2020, one new supporting organization was added, which resulted in approximately \$19,000 of cash contributions in 2020.
+The net assets of the supporting organizations at December 31, 2021 and 2020 were \$37,995,052 and \$36,232,561, respectively, and are included in net assets without donor restrictions.